 Chuck and Sarah’s mission to track down Quinn takes them to Berlin.
 Why Berlin of all places in the world?
 Because Berlin symbolizes Chuck and Sarah’s current situation: Berlin is a city that was formerly united, then it was separated by a wall, and when the wall fell, it was united again.
 In fact, the opening shot in Berlin shows the Brandenburg Gate, which is the place where people held vigil before the fall of the Berlin Wall.
 Similarly, the wall between Chuck and Sarah is also falling in Berlin and will eventually fall completely.

 But Quinn manages to escape in Berlin and is on a quest to retrieve the third part of the key at the Pacific Concert Hall, in a scene that is totally reminiscent of the one in the pilot episode and the one in 2.22 Ring.
 As in the pilot, the target here is a general, none other than general Beckman, and as in the pilot, there is a bomb connected to a timer.
 When the music stops, the bomb will go off, killing everyone at the concert hall.
 Also, as in 2.22 Ring, Jeffster! stalls the event and saves the day.
 But unlike in the pilot and in 2.22 Ring, this time Morgan and Jeffster! are fully in on what’s going on.
-Morgan, who was clueless in the pilot about Chuck’s bomb defusing night, is now the one who has the idea of using Jeffster! to stall the event and keep the music playing, and even directs the orchestra.
+Morgan, who was clueless in the pilot about Chuck’s bomb defusing night, is now the one who has the idea of using Jeffster! to stall the event and keep the music playing, and even directs the orchestra, just like Mickey since he’s been watching a ton of Disney movies with baby Clara..
 And Jeff and Lester fully know the stakes and why their performance is crucial in keeping everyone alive while Chuck’s team defuses the bomb.

 Also, the music that plays at the Pacific Concert Hall is symbolic of what’s going on in the finale and of Chuck and Sarah’s situation.
 The orchestra is first playing Dvorak’s New World Symphony, a piece of music that is both majestic and melancholy, moods that are very fitting for a final goodbye episode imbued with optimism but also with a vein of sadness for a story that is about to end.
 When the symphony ends and Jeffster! takes over, they play A-ha’s “Take on Me.”